-The Letsfit White Noise Machine offers the best hands-down rainstorm sounds in the bunch and possibly in real life too.
-This simple sound machine has a variety of different sound features including 3 white noise, 3 lullabies, 3 fan sound effects, and 5 relaxing natural sounds.
-It also sports a nightlight with different light levels.
-We especially loved the thunderstorm setting and found it so soothing we left it on for days and could almost smell the rain it was so realistic.
-This product has multiple timers or can be left on until you turn it off, making it ideal for background noise or restless sleepers who need all night distractions.
+The Letsfit White Noise Machine offers the best hands-down rainstorm sounds in the bunch and possibly in real life.
+This simple sound machine has various sound features, including three white noise, three lullabies, three fan sound effects, and five relaxing natural sounds.
+It also sports a nightlight with varying levels of light.
+We especially loved the thunderstorm setting and found it so soothing we left it on for days and could almost smell the rain; it was so realistic.
+This product has multiple timers or can be left on until you turn it off, making it ideal for background noise or restless sleepers who need all-night distractions.
 We also like that the unit will remember the previous settings if you leave it plugged in.

-This is not a baby-centric product and while it has lullabies and a nightlight, it isn't cute or something little ones can play with.
-It also has a design that children will find boring which can be a blessing if you want to avoid little ones from playing with it.
+This option is not a baby-centric product, and while it has lullabies and a nightlight, it isn't cute, or something little ones can play with.
+It also has a design that children will find boring, which can be a blessing if you want to avoid little ones from playing with it.
 Probably the biggest downside is it doesn't tell you what setting you are on, so you might have to go around the bend more than once to find what you want.
-In the end, this is one of our favorite options and if you want realistic nature sounds it should be on your shortlist of contenders.
+In the end, this is one of our favorite options, and if you want realistic nature sounds, it should be on your shortlist of contenders.

-The VTech Myla The Monkey is a portable noise machine that includes lullabies and nature sounds with a white noise option.
+The VTech Myla, The Monkey, is a portable noise machine that includes lullabies and nature sounds with a white noise option.
 It comes with a two-level nightlight and two attachment features.
-This monkey is super cute and little ones like the sweet face and glowing cheeks.
-We like the easy-to-push buttons and the simple intuitive interface that we were able to sort out without the use of the instruction manual.
+This monkey is super cute, and little ones like the sweet face and glowing cheeks.
+We like the easy-to-push buttons and the simple, intuitive interface that we could sort out without the use of the instruction manual.
 It is also rechargeable, so there are no pesky batteries to change or keep on hand.The only bummer we see for the Myla is the lack of a wall plug.
-This decision in modern gadgets seems like the manufacturers' way of saving money but ends up feeling like an unfinished product as some people may not have extra plug adapters or modern USB plugs on standby waiting for a cord.
+This decision in modern gadgets seems like the manufacturers' way of saving money.
+Still, it ends up feeling like an unfinished product as some people may not have extra plug adapters or modern USB plugs on standby waiting for a cord.
 Otherwise, this monkey is cute, easy to use, has nice sounding music and sounds with on-the-go possibilities consisting of a tail in the shape of a hook and a Velcro attachment.

 The Housbay White Noise Sound Machine is a ball-shaped noise maker that lights up with multiple different colors (8!) and has so many lullabies and noises you can listen to something different almost every night of the month.
-We like that you can choose your favorite nightlight color and that there is a song, fan noise, or nature nose for everyone including the ability to adjust the white noise pitch level!
-It has 3 different timers or can run unchecked until you turn it off.The user interface on the HOusbay isn't user-friendly.
-We took a stab at it and after much button pushing we sort of just accepted whatever it landed on.
+We like that you can choose your favorite nightlight color and that there is a song, fan noise, or nature nose for everyone, including the ability to adjust the white noise pitch level!
+It has three different timers or can run unchecked until you turn it off.The user interface on the Housbay isn't user-friendly.
+We took a stab at it, and after much button pushing, we just accepted whatever it landed on.
 We assume regular use and the instruction manual will help, but it doesn't seem necessary for something this simple to be this confusing.
-Despite the need for some brushing up on your reading skills, we think this noisemaker is a good choice for babies, kids, and adults alike with a setting suitable for most users.
+Despite the need for some brushing up on your reading skills, we think this noisemaker is a good choice for babies, kids, and adults alike, with a setting suitable for most users.

-The SleepyMe Smart Sleep Soother is a very baby-centric sound machine /soother with 4 sounds and 6 lullabies to choose from.
+The SleepyMe Smart Sleep Soother is a very baby-centric sound machine /soother with four sounds and six lullabies from which to choose.
 We love the cute chicken under a half-shell design and the semi-disguised buttons on the back that kids may not notice for a while.
-The shell has a star pattern design that projects on the ceiling and has 3 color options or rotating colors.
+The shell has a star pattern design that projects on the ceiling and has three color options or rotating colors.
 Little ones find the lights mesmerizing and most of the sounds soothing.
-This product has 3 timers and turns off automatically.We don't like that this product lacks a wall plug component.
+This product has three timers and turns off automatically.We don't like that this product lacks a wall plug component.
 It assumes you either have one or you have modern outlets with USB ports.
-Also, the heartbeat sound is downright frightening and our testers grew anxious and upset while listening to it.
-If you like horror movies, it might be okay, but otherwise, we think it is a hard pass.
-Also, the songs are a little tinny sounding and we think they could be better produced.
-However, overall, there is much to love about this cute option and we know little ones will agree with us.
+Also, the heartbeat sound is downright frightening, and our testers grew anxious and upset while listening to it.
+It might be okay if you like horror movies, but otherwise, we think it is a hard pass.
+Also, the songs are a bit tinny sounding, and we believe they could be better produced.
+However, overall, there is much to love about this cute option, and we know little ones will agree with us.

-The Skip Hop Baby Sound Machine has something for everyone with a variety of lullabies and nature sounds to choose from.
+The Skip Hop Baby Sound Machine has something for everyone with various lullabies and nature sounds from which to choose.
 It also features a dimmable nightlight in the owl's belly and a projection of the moon and stars for the ceiling.
-The user interface is intuitive and the buttons are easy to press.
+The user interface is intuitive, and the buttons are easy to press.
 We like that it has different timers or can run infinitely.
-Little ones like the owl design, but be forewarned this design might increase demands to hold it as they get older and it isn't really intended for holding.We didn't love the sounds on this machine.
-The lullabies have a tinny quality to them that can be harsh on the ears and the heartbeat sound is not soothing, even if it isn't frightening like some of the competition.
-Also, the fabric on the owl wings over the speakers collects everything, from dog hair to dirt, ours were dirty within two days of unpacking the bird.
-Overall, we like the concept of this machine and think some parents and babies will love it, but much like other all-in-one products, we don't think it does anyone thing particularly well and is sort of mediocre at everything.
+Little ones like the owl design, but be forewarned, this design might increase demands to hold it as they get older, and it isn't intended for holding.We didn't love the sounds on this machine.
+The lullabies have a tinny quality that can be harsh on the ears, and the heartbeat sound is not soothing, even if it isn't frightening like some of the competition.
+Also, the fabric on the owl wings over the speakers collects everything, from dog hair to dirt; ours were dirty within two days of unpacking the bird.
+Overall, we like the concept of this machine and think some parents and babies will love it, but much like other all-in-one products, we don't think it does any one thing particularly well and is mediocre at everything.

-The Zonpor White Noise Machine is a UFO-shaped noisemaker that has a variety of sounds to choose from.
+The Zonpor White Noise Machine is a UFO-shaped noisemaker with various sounds to choose from.
 It also has different projector options include two with stars and a white glow.
-The User interface is simple and easy to sort out, but we wish there were more buttons so it was easier to toggle through it.
-We like that it has the ability to be portable with a battery and little ones like the color-changing projection.This machine advertises 28 sounds but the manual says 20 and some are so similar we couldn't tell you how many are there.
-This lack of consistency and clarity is worrisome in a product.
-The projection is also not bright enough to reach the ceiling in any way that is useful and it ends up looking like fuzzy blobs instead of stars.
+The User interface is simple and easy to sort out, but we wish there were more buttons, so it was easier to toggle through it.
+We like that it can be portable with a battery and little ones like the color-changing projection.This machine advertises 28 sounds, but the manual says 20, and some are so similar we couldn't tell you how many are there.
+This lack of consistency and clarity is problematic in a product.
+The projection is also not bright enough to reach the ceiling in any useful way, and it ends up looking like fuzzy blobs instead of stars.

-The LectroFan White Noise Machine is a basic white noise machine that is intended for a wider range of users than babies hoping for continuous sleep.
-This makes it less bay-centric and it only has white and fan noises to choose from.
-This machine has a 60-minute timer, or continuous use and the user interface is very user-friendly.Unfortunately, the tone of almost every sound option is not easy on the ears, and adults in our tests were somewhat agitated by the pitch for many of them Even the dogs in the testing area were overly stimulated by the sounds and we wonder if babies will find them soothing or stimulating.
+The LectroFan White Noise Machine is a basic white noise machine intended for a broader range of users than babies hoping for continuous sleep.
+This fact makes it less bay-centric, and it only has white and fan noise selections.
+This machine has a 60-minute timer or constant use, and the user interface is very user-friendly.Unfortunately, the tone of almost every sound option is not easy on the ears, and adults in our tests were somewhat agitated by the pitch for many of them.
+Even the dogs in the testing area were overly stimulated by the sounds, and we wonder if babies will find them soothing or stimulating.
 Also, there is nothing to indicate what sound you are playing, and while the unit will remember from time to time what you played last, it doesn't retain this information if you unplug it.
-With 20 sounds to choose from, it could make it difficult to find the one you like.
-Overall, we think this is a fine sound machine but it wouldn't be our top pick for babies or kids.
+With 20 sounds to choose from, it could make it challenging to find the one you like.
+Overall, we think this is a fine sound machine, but it wouldn't be our top pick for babies or kids.